-- Fills a unique need for your customers.
+- Your small business requires constant focus and fills a unique need for your customers.

-- Sets the tone for the way your business is perceived.
+- It needs strong leadership, and your leadership style sets the tone for how your business is perceived.

-- Can help you maintain a successful course.
+- Finding the right leadership style can help you maintain a successful course.

 Do your employees seek you out for guidance, feel inspired when you lead a meeting or keep a respectful distance when you enter the office?
 Do your customers make repeat purchases, have a positive impression of your brand or post negative feedback about your business?